craftingcity/RollHighOrDie/Character Rules/Experience.md

 During a Full Rest, you may gain or improve your Degree of Proficiency in a Skill by expending Experience.

 #### Combat Skills
+Increasing your Degree of Proficiency in any Combat Skill costs 2 Experience.

 #### Physical Skills
+Increasing your Degree of Proficiency in any Combat Skill costs 1 Experience.

 #### Personal Skills
 #### Knowledge Skills
 #### Professional Skills